 Employee's and employer's health insurance contributions

-Example: An au pair comes to Finland to work for calendar year 2019.
-The host family provides accommodation, meals and €300 per month.
-Accommodation and meals are a taxable benefit valued at €517 per month.
-Taxable wages total approximately €817 per month.
-No employee's health insurance contribution is withheld from the wages, nor does the host family pay the employer's health insurance contribution on the wages.
+Example: An au pair comes to Finland to work for the calendar year 2019.
+The host family provides free accommodation and meals and pays €300 pocket money per month.
+The accommodation and meals give rise to a taxable benefit valued at €517 per month.
+The au pair’s net pay totals approximately €817 per month.

 A household employing an au pair must follow the instructions given on the employee's tax card on withholding or tax at source.
-Tax and other payments withheld from the employee's wages and the potential employer's health insurance contribution are 'employer contributions' that must be reported and paid to the Tax Administration.
-A tax return on employer's contributions must be filed electronically, for example in MyTax.
+The household must also always report all wages and other earned income to the Incomes Register regardless of the amount paid.
+There is no monetary minimum threshold.
+In addition, paid employer's health insurance contributions must be reported by submitting the employer's separate report.

 The household must also file an annual information return (Employer Payroll Report) by the end of January following the wage payment year.
 The last annual information return that must be filed is on wages paid in 2018.
 File wages on the form Annual Information Return – Employer Payroll Report (7801e).
 You can file the form electronically or on paper.